 There needs to be some improved oversight to protect residents from these types of questionable decisions.
-Furthermore, these local decisions will undoubtedly have an effect across the entire State of Maine.

-Below are some examples of these questionable decisions:
+Below are some examples of questionable decisions:

 1. Excavating and pouring a concrete foundation within the protective buffer zone of the pond.